 The world of veterinary medicine has always attracted some of the brightest and most able students - brought together by a desire to work with animals and a concern for animal welfare.

 However, a changing industry demands that the vets of tomorrow graduate with not only first rate clinical skills, but a broader set of capabilities.
 They need to be good communicators with a sound understanding of business.
-They also need to be confident and resilient first opinion practitioners – who have benefited during their training from access to a wide variety of extramural study placements in industry.
+They also need to be confident and resilient first opinion practitioners – who have benefited during their studies from access to a wide variety of placements in clinical practice and related veterinary industries.

-Pooling their ambitions, skills and resources in a joint venture, the Harper and Keele Veterinary School is a significant step forward in the provision of veterinary medicine in the UK.
+Pooling both university's ambitions, skills and resources in a joint venture, the Harper and Keele Veterinary School is a significant step forward in the provision of veterinary medicine in the UK.
 We look forward to welcoming the first cohort of Harper and Keele Veterinary School students in 2020.

 There will be a single, jointly awarded degree, conferred within a bespoke set of assessment regulations approved by the two universities.